 Avoid getting into one during rush hour as it’s a complete nightmare.
 As soon as the doors open, everyone pushes and pulls to enter the bus.
 It’s amusing yet painful to watch grown men and women scramble for the few seats available, like little children.
 Whether your organs or bones are injured is the least of their problems.

 So if you ever use public transport, expect to stand at least once.
 Squeezed in between bodies of strangers.
 Feeling hot and extremely uncomfortable.
-Your legs getting more tired by the minute.
+Your legs getting weaker by the minute.
 They soon start to ache.
 Your only refuge, is a seat, preferably next to an open window.

 At least there are plenty of boda bodas and bajaji (tuktuks) which are more comfortable.
 But also, pricier.